Mature Masculine

 The Caregiver's Gift

 He models healthy, sustainable caring.
-He shows others how to give generously while maintaining their own well-being.
+He shows others how to give generously while maintaining well-being.

 Living as the Caregiver

-The Caregiver approaches life with deep compassion and commitment to nurture others while maintaining his own health and boundaries.
-He finds satisfaction in seeing others thrive.
+The Caregiver moves through life with real compassion.
+He commits to nurture others while keeping his own health and boundaries intact.
+He finds satisfaction in watching others come into their own.

 His fulfillment comes not from being needed but from seeing others become fully themselves.
 He measures success not by how much he gives but by how much others flourish.

-He embodies the Lover's capacity for nurturing leadership.
-He shows what it means to create conditions where life flourishes.
+He lives out the Lover's capacity for nurturing leadership.
+He shows what it looks like to build conditions where life can take root and grow.